 The MDHS-CSE-675, Application for Child Support Services, is the form completed by applicants for child support services.
 Application forms must be readily available to the public and provided to individuals interested in applying for child support services on the day the individual makes a request in person, or sent to the requestor within five (5) working days of a written or telephone request.
-The MDHS-CSE-675A, Paternity and Relationship Data Sheet and the information pamphlet (MDHS-CSE-614) must accompany the application.
+The information pamphlet (MDHS-CSE-614) must accompany the application.
 Issuance of the MDHS-CSE-675 and the MDHS-CSE-614 must be documented on the MDHS-CSE-675 in the appropriate fields.
+If METSS is unavailable or the application is mailed, the MDHS-CSE-675A, Paternity and Relationship Data Sheet must be given to the client with the MDHS-CSE-675 and the MDHS-CSE-614.